 Many studies build user bases for ICT platforms from extant databases of previously identified potential users, such as those who pre-register for a program advertised or deployed through the platform (like a health intervention with community health workers or election monitoring program with a network of civil society organization members), citizen users identified from household surveys, or other datasets of phone numbers from registrants provided in bulk through purchase from telecom or marketing companies.
-Instead, VIP:Voice obtained participants directly from the overall population using a unique contact and registration method (described below), rather than any previously gathered registration data, phone numbers, or organizational structure.
+Instead, "VIP:Voice" obtained participants directly from the overall population using a unique contact and registration method (described below), rather than any previously gathered registration data, phone numbers, or organizational structure.
 While this method presented significant operational challenges that we address below, it also meant that every South African voter, on any device, with the ability to receive and read an SMS message could potentially enter the study sample.
 Accordingly, our study provides a robust proof of concept on purely digital recruitment into large-scale studies.
-Within the system, we employed a series of experimental and non-experimental methods to recruit and engage users, push and pull information, obtain survey responses, and deploy "feelings thermometers" to measure political attitudes in nearly continuous time in the weeks prior to the election.
+Within the system, we employed a series of experimental and non-experimental methods to recruit and engage users, push and pull information, obtain survey responses, take feeling thermometers.
+We ultimately used the platform to deploy election day observers.

-2.2.
-Project implementation
+1.2 Project Implementation

-We rolled out VIP:Voice over four phases: (1) registration; and engagement (2) before, (3) during, and (4) after the election.
+We rolled out VIP: Voice over four phases: (1) registration; and engagement (2) before, (3) during, and (4) after the election.
 We initiated enrollment in Phase 1 one month before the election.
-Users could interact with the platform through five ICT channels: USSD/ SMS, Mxit (a widely used South African Facebook competitor), Mobi (mobile web), Google Talk (GTalk), and Twitter.
+Users could interact with the platform through five ICT channels: USSD/SMS, Mxit (a previously widely used South African Facebook competitor), Mobi, Google Talk (GTalk), and Twitter.
 Standard phones lacking internet functionality required interaction via short message services (SMS, or text messages) and unstructured supplementary service data (USSD), an interactive text-based system that can reach users of all types of phones.
 USSD is an SMS alternative for GSM-based phones.
 USSD has been explained as an "interactive SMS" (Wouters et al., 2009, p.
-5), where multiple, pre-coded questions are sent to respondents in one session and users answer in real time on an open network session.
+5), where multiple, precoded questions are sent to respondents in one session and users answer in real time on an open network session.
 Mxit was at the time South Africa's largest social network and works on feature and smartphones; Mobi is a provider of mobile web smartphone platforms; GTalk and Twitter could be accessed by feature or smartphones.
-Fig. 1 displays the capabilities by channel of development.
+Figure 1 displays the capabilities by channel of development.